doriantaylor/owl-transformation/README.md

 ### Specifying Transforms

-These properties have to do with specifying `tfo:Transform` entities and their parameters.
+These properties have to do with specifying `tfo:Function` entities and their parameters.

 <div id="accepts" class="section" about="[tfo:accepts]"